By Jurriaan Plesman, BA(Psych), Post Grad Dip Clin Nutr

 HYPERTENSION: ” In vitro it was shown that glucose, in a specific, dose- and time-dependent manner, can directly and coordinately alter intracellular ions, increasing cytosolic free calcium, while suppressing intracellular free magnesium and pH levels.”
 [IOW: High insulin levels make the intracellular Magnesium decrease and the Calcium increase, causing hypertension.
 High insulin flushes out magnesium but not calcium.]
 Barbagallo M, et al. 1994, Hyperinsulinism can cause magnesium to be dumped in the urine, upsetting the delicate balance of intracellular magnesium and calcium ions that regulate blood pressure, thereby contributing to hypertension.
 RAS Hemat Page 38 Nearly 30 Percent of Americans Have High Blood Pressure: CDC.
 About 50% of people with hypertension are not aware.
-See here.
+See here and here.

 HYPOGLYCEMIA: How to test for hypoglycemia with the special Glucose Tolerance Test (GTT) designed by Dr George Samra.
 See also: Testing, See Gary Null on how it affects the mind.
 How to test for hypoglycemia with a paper-and-pencil test called the NBI.